akariba/Materials-1/README.md

-You have just completed the CCRIG repository audit.
+You have just completed the Lending Relationship Intelligence repository audit.

 Use the findings from that audit as context, but DO NOT start the Unix/Linux deployment refactor yet.

-The long-term target remains that CCRIG will eventually run as a packaged application on a Unix instance and be accessed through a link.
-Therefore, avoid introducing new Windows-only dependencies, hardcoded local paths, PowerShell-only business logic, or frontend-held credentials.
+The long-term target remains that the application will eventually run as a packaged application on a Unix instance and be accessed through a link.

+Therefore, avoid introducing new:

+- Windows-only dependencies
+- hardcoded local paths
+- PowerShell-only business logic
+- frontend-held credentials
+- development-only architectural assumptions

-FOR THIS TASK, HOWEVER, FOCUS ONLY ON MAKING THE RELATIONSHIP INTELLIGENCE TOOL WORK END TO END IN THE CURRENT ENVIRONMENT.
+FOR THIS TASK, HOWEVER, FOCUS ONLY ON MAKING THE RELATIONSHIP INTELLIGENCE TOOLS WORK END TO END IN THE CURRENT ENVIRONMENT.

-Do not spend time creating deployment scripts, systemd services, Unix installers, packaging scripts, reverse proxies, or production hosting configuration.
+Do not spend time creating:

+- deployment scripts
+- systemd services
+- Unix installers
+- packaging scripts
+- reverse proxies
+- production hosting configuration

 ==================================================
 PRIMARY OBJECTIVE